Airstack-xyz/docs/guides/social-follows/following.md

 ## Developer Support

-If you have any questions or need help regarding fetching Lens Followings data, please join our Airstack's [Telegram](https://t.me/+1k3c2FR7z51mNDRh) group.
+If you have any questions or need help regarding fetching Farcaster followings data, please join our Airstack's [Telegram](https://t.me/+1k3c2FR7z51mNDRh) group.

 ## More Resources